jpushon/Reserving-Using-ML/README.md

 [Deep Triangle](https://arxiv.org/pdf/1804.09253.pdf) - The approach allows for joint modeling of paid losses and claims outstanding, and incorporation of heterogeneous input.
 Uses high level aggregated data.

 ## GLMs
+[Individual claims reserving in Credit insurance using GLM and Machine Learning](https://www.dss.uniroma1.it/it/system/files/pubblicazioni/IndividualClaimsReservingTicconi.pdf) - Nice comparisons between GLM, NN, and SVMs.
+Easy to read.

 ## Statistical Case Estimates